 Survey of political and economic thought since the 16th century including the Christian influence in the development of modern Western freedom and justice.
 Emphasis will be placed on the emergence and scope of the disciplines of economics, political science, public administration and public policy.

 The primary purpose of this course is to help the student understand two competing modern narratives used to explain and justify the relationship between freedom and justice.
 One narrative prizes justice above all, defining it in terms of economic equality, and subordinating individual liberty.
 The other narrative prizes individual liberty above all, accepting that the protection of individual liberty will lead to unequal economic outcomes.
 Students will learn to evaluate these narratives in light of a Christian worldview.

 Upon successful completion of this course, the student will be able to:

 - Identify the major concepts in modern political and economic philosophies.

 - Compare modern political and economic philosophies showing where Christianity agrees and differs with the ideas of modern political thinkers.

 - Assess the impact various thinkers have had on our current political situations.

 Course Requirements Checklist

-Discussion boards are a collaborative learning experience.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300 words, demonstrate course-related knowledge, and must include 3 citations in current Turabian format.
-In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be at least 50 words.
-Acceptable sources include the textbooks and the Bible.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread per each of the 5 Discussions.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
+Each thread must also include at least 3 relevant citations in current APA format.
+(Students should cite from both of our assigned source volumes, but are discouraged from citing sources that have not been assigned.)
+In addition to the thread, the student is required to reply to 2 other classmates' threads.
+Each reply must be at least 50 words long.